Tausūg people: Sultanate era

+On 5 April 2019 MNLF member Abdul was interviewed by Elgin Glenn Salomon and said about the battle of Jolo in 1974 between the Philippines and MNLF.
+“They could not defeat the people of Sulu.
+See the Japanese, the Americans, and the Spaniards!
+They cannot defeat the province of Jolo.
+Until now, they could not defeat….
+See, they (MNLF) have three guns… At the age of 12, they already have a gun.
+Will the soldiers continue to enter their territory?
+The heavy-duty soldiers would die at their (MNLF) hands.”

 Modern era

 Philippines

 A "policy of attraction" was introduced, ushering in reforms to encourage Muslim integration into Philippine society.
-"Proxy colonialism" was legalised by the Public Land Act of 1919, invalidating Tausūg pusaka (inherited property) laws based on the Islamic Shariah.
+"Proxy colonialism" was legalized by the Public Land Act of 1919, invalidating Tausūg pusaka (inherited property) laws based on the Islamic Shariah.
 The act also granted the state the right to confer land ownership.
 It was thought that the Muslims would "learn" from the "more advanced" Christian Filipinos, and would integrate more easily into mainstream Philippine society.
 In February 1920, the Philippine Senate and House of Representatives passed Act No 2878, which abolished the Department of Mindanao and Sulu, and transferred its responsibilities to the Bureau of Non-Christian Tribes under the Department of the Interior.
 Muslim dissatisfaction grew as power shifted to the Christian Filipinos.
 Petitions were sent by Muslim leaders between 1921 and 1924, requesting that Mindanao and Sulu be administered directly by the United States.
 These petitions were not granted.
 Realising the futility of armed resistance, some Muslims sought to make the best of the situation.
 In 1934, Arolas Tulawi of Sulu, Datu Manandang Piang and Datu Blah Sinsuat of Cotabato, and Sultan Alaoya Alonto of Lanao were elected to the 1935 Constitutional Convention.
 In 1935, two Muslims were elected to the National Assembly.